wmayab/Research-Repository/README.md

 ### Have you had a fight response to technology?
 What does it feel like?
 How did you overcome this?

+No

 ### What is an IDE?

+An IDE, or Integrated Development Environment, enables programmers to consolidate the different aspects of writing a computer program.

 ### What did you learn out of the Marshmallow Challenge?

+i havnt't attend the class

 ### Did you have any blocks during this challenge?
 How did you overcome them?

 ### So far, what was the hardest moment of this course for you?

+the course is fine but i have issues with time managment. due to work.

 ### What is OOP?

+Object-oriented programming (OOP) is a computer programming model that organizes software design around data, or objects, rather than functions and logic.

 ### Are you using the canvas content?
 Do you find it helpful or tedious?

+Yes I do and its usefull.

 ### Which parts of the work did you find tedious?

+nothing sofar

 ### What is polymorphism?

+polymorphism is the provision of a single interface to entities of different types or the use of a single symbol to represent multiple different types.

 ### Did you hear a self critical voice in your head throughout the process of learning during this last few weeks?
 What did it say to you?
 Do you believe what it said?